Manchester United news: ‘Arsene Wenger is too Arsenal for Red Devils, they should’ve got Mauricio Pochettino’ – Ole Gunnar Solskjaer never right, says Lee Sharpe | Goal.com

 Sharpe feels the 1999 Treble winner was always a risk, given his lack of top-level coaching experience, and United missed a trick by not moving to lure Pochettino away from Premier League rivals Tottenham.

-Sharpe added: “I would have gone for Pocchetino and signed out his buyout clause.
+Sharpe added: “I would have gone for Pochettino and signed out his buyout clause.
 I don’t think he was happy at Tottenham.”

 The current Spurs boss continues to be linked with a move to Old Trafford, as questions are asked of Solskjaer, while a one-time rival of United has also been mooted as a possible candidate to fill a prominent post.